Correctness Kernels of Abstract Interpretations: Introduction

-EGAS is formalized within the standard abstract interpretation framework by Cousot and Cousot~\cite{CC77,CC79}.
-This ensures that EGAS can be applied both in abstract model checking and in abstract interpretation.
-Consider for instance the following two basic abstract domains $A_1$ and $A_2$ for sign analysis of an integer variable, so that sets of integer numbers in $\wp(\mathbb{Z})$ is the concrete domain.
+We show how EGAS can be formalized within the standard Galois connection-based abstract interpretation framework~\cite{CC77,CC79}.
+Consider for instance the two following basic abstract domains $A_1$ and $A_2$ for sign analysis of an integer program variable, so that the concrete domain of values is the powerset $\wp(\mathbb{Z})$ of integer numbers.

-Recall that in abstract interpretation the best correct approximation of a semantic function $f$ on an abstract domain $A$ that is defined through abstraction/concretization maps $\alpha$/$\gamma$ is given by $f^A \ud \alpha \circ f \circ \gamma$.
-Consider a simple operation of increment $x$++ on an integer variable $x$.
-In this case, the best correct approximations on $A_1$ and $A_2$ are as follows:
+Recall that in abstract interpretation the best correct approximation of a semantic function $f$ on an abstract domain $A$ is given by $f^A \ud \alpha \circ f \circ \gamma$, where $\alpha$ and $\gamma$ are the abstraction and concretization maps defining $A$.
+Let us consider a simple operation of increment $x$++ on an integer variable $x$.
+In this case, the best correct approximations on the abstractions $A_1$ and $A_2$ go as follows:

-We observe that the best correct approximations of $\text{++}$ in $A_1$ and $A_2$ encode the same function, meaning that the approximations of $\text{++}$ in $A_1$ and $A_2$ are equivalent, the latter being clearly simpler.
-In fact, we have that $\gamma_{A_1} \circ \text{++}^{A_1} \circ \alpha_{A_1}$ and $\gamma_{A_2} \circ \text{++}^{A_2} \circ \alpha_{A_2}$ are exactly the same function on $\wp(\mathbb{Z})$.
-In other terms, the abstract domain $A_1$ contains some ``irrelevant'' abstract values for approximating the increment operation, that is, $0$ and $\mathbb{Z}_{\leq 0}$.
-This simplification of an abstract domain relatively to a semantic function is formalized in the most general abstract interpretation setting.
+We observe that the best correct approximations of $\text{++}$ in $A_1$ and $A_2$ encode the same function, meaning that the approximations of the operation $\text{++}$ in $A_1$ and $A_2$ are equivalent: In fact, we have that $\gamma_{A_1} \circ \text{++}^{A_1} \circ \alpha_{A_1}$ and $\gamma_{A_2} \circ \text{++}^{A_2} \circ \alpha_{A_2}$ are exactly the same function in $\wp(\mathbb{Z})\rightarrow \wp(\mathbb{Z})$.
+In other terms, the abstract domain $A_1$ contains some ``irrelevant'' abstract values for approximating the increment operation, namely, $0$ and $\mathbb{Z}_{\leq 0}$.
+We formalize this simplification process of an abstract domain relatively to a semantic function in standard Galois connection-based abstract interpretation.
 This allows us to provide, for generic continuous semantic functions, a systematic and constructive method, that we call \emph{correctness kernel}, for simplifying a given abstraction $A$ relatively to a given semantic function $f$ towards the unique minimal abstract domain that induces an equivalent approximate behavior of $f$ as in $A$.
-We show how correctness kernels can be embedded within the CEGAR methodology by providing a novel refinement heuristics in a CEGAR iteration step which turns out to be more accurate than the basic refinement heuristics~\cite{cgjlv03}.
-We also describe how correctness kernels may be applied in predicate abstraction-based model checking \cite{ddp99,gs97} for reducing the search space without applying Ball et al.'s \cite{bpr03} Cartesian abstractions, which typically yield additional loss of precision.